-Ecological forecasts use measurements of the physical and biological environment to predict ecological conditions that can impact natural resources, people, communities, and economies.
-NOAA aims to deliver accurate, relevant, timely, and reliable ecological forecasts that power the blue economy and build climate resilience.
+Ecological forecasting predicts how ecological events, like harmful algal blooms, may impact human health, food, water, and the environment.
+NOAA aims to deliver accurate, relevant, timely, and reliable ecological forecasts that power the economy and support healthy American communities.
 These products and services are made available to coastal resource managers, private industry, and the public.